JHU-PL-Lab/odefa/README.md

 Step 6 - Run the toplevel

-When step 5 builds the binary `test_generator` in the project root, you can run pre-defined tasks e.g.
+When step 5 builds the binary `test_generator` in the project root, you can run pre-defined targets in `Makefile` e.g.

 ```
 # make clean